The diaphragm is a type of contraception that women can use to avoid getting pregnant. It sits inside the vagina and prevents sperm reaching the womb.

 The diaphragm is a piece of soft silicone in the shape of a dome.
 You put it into your vagina and move it up to cover the cervix, which is the entrance to the uterus (womb).

 Once you insert a diaphragm, it is held in place by your pelvic muscles.
-You don't need a doctor to insert it, although it is a good idea to see a health professional to learn how to fit it properly first time.
+You don't need a doctor to insert it, although it is a good idea to see a health professional to learn how to insert it and whether the diaphragm fits your cervix.

 How does the diaphragm work?

 During sex, the diaphragm stops sperm from entering the uterus.
 It forms a physical barrier between the man's sperm and the woman's egg, like a condom.
 So it is sometimes called a barrier method of contraception.

 The diaphragm needs to stay in place for at least 6 hours after sex.
 After 6 — but no longer than 24 hours after sex — it needs to be taken out and cleaned.

 You can use the same diaphragm more than once, and it can last up to 2 years if you look after it.

 Caya is the only type of diaphragm available in Australia.
 It comes in only one size, and fits about 8 women out of 10.
 A health professional will be able to help you select another form of contraception if the diaphragm is not suitable for you.

 Diaphragms work fairly well if they are put in place and used correctly, but not as well as the pill, a contraceptive implant or an IUD.
 If 100 women use a diaphragm for a year, around 12 will likely get pregnant.

 Family Planning NSW has a full range of fact sheets on contraception, including information on diaphragms and how to use them.